Handbook of Business Procedures

 - used equipment supplied with the same warranty as new equipment

 - equipment used for a demonstration, even if the demonstration was performed for the university

 A department that is considering a used equipment purchase should consult with the Purchasing Office.
 To find the purchasing buyers assigned to a department, see the UT Purchasing Centers and Buyers List.

 In general, the purchase of used equipment may not be processed as an exclusive acquisition purchase.
 Although the equipment may have originally been available from only one source, once equipment appears on the used equipment market, a variety of sellers may be able to provide the equipment to the university.

 Used equipment purchases follow the same dollar limits that apply to new equipment purchases.
 For more information, see the Handbook of Business Procedures 7.2.
 Authority to Obligate.
 The following requirements also apply to used equipment purchases:

-- The vendor providing the equipment must provide a letter or signed statement guaranteeing the quality and condition of the equipment bid.
+- The supplier providing the equipment must provide a letter or signed statement guaranteeing the quality and condition of the equipment bid.